jason-benz/OST_SE-Project/README.md

 <img alt="Manual Pipeline" src="img/pipeline.png">

-### Deploymen Script on Server
+### Deployment Script on Server

 The deployment does trigger an SSH connection to the server where the server does update the code from the main branch of the repository.
 Afterwards a new docker image is build and the old image/running container is destroyed.
 The database is persistent and does not get replaced in the process of a new deployment (The bash script lays under: ./server-deployment.sh).

-Atention!
-The deployment does exchange the appsettings.json file for an adjusted version with another connection string to the database.
+**Attention:** The deployment does exchange the appsettings.json file for an adjusted version with another connection string to the database.